amdslancelot/uber/README.md

 This application is trying to build a system to allow users to access trip event records by calling RESTful API service.
 It is able to do the following things:

+    GET uber/trip/
+        return all the trip info

+    GET uber/trip/<trip_id>/
+        return the trip record according to the given <trip_id>

+   POST uber/trip/add/
+        doing a POST request to insert one new trip record into database
+        form:
+            {
+              'client_id' : x,
+              'driver_id' : xx,
+              'start_time' : xxxxxxxxxx,
+              'lat' : Decimal("xx.xxxx"),
+              'lng' : Decimal("xxx.xxxxxx"),
+              'fare' : Decimal("x.x"),
+              'distance' : Decimal("x.x"),
+              'rating' : x
+            }

-    GET uber/trip/num/()
+    GET uber/trip/num/
-        Get the total number of trips
+        return the total number of trips

     GET uber/client/num/
-        Get the total number of clients
+        return the total number of clients

     GET uber/client/num/?finished=true
-        the total number of clients who’ve taken trips
+        return the total number of clients who’ve taken trips

     GET uber/trip/num_last_hour/
-        total number of trips in the last hour
+        return the total number of trips in the last hour

     GET uber/client/<client_id>/sum_miles/
-        total miles per client
+        return the total miles per client

     GET uber/city/<city_name>/avg_fare/
-        avg fare for a specific city (where a city can be defined as a square)
+        return the avg fare for a specific city (where a city can be defined as a square)

         * According to the doc descrption, "where a city can be defined as a square", here I only support the following city tags for now: